The World of Digital Identity – Everything You Should Know

 This is typically issued by a national ID authority for the digital world and contains a set of certified digital attributes such as a unique identity number, social security number, name, location, date of birth, citizenship, and biometrics.
 It can also take the form of credentials such as a unique ID number, a mobile ID, or an eID card, that help authenticate your identity.
 One or more digital identifiers, such as an email address, URL, or domain name, are connected to your digital identity.
 The authentication and validation procedures are crucial to ensuring Web and network infrastructure security in the public and private sectors, given the prevalence of identity theft on the internet.

 Digital identity verification involves ensuring that a person’s identity matches the one they claim to have.
 The attribute of identity is the correspondence of one object to another when compared with each other.
 It is a set of distinct traits and features of an individual which are unique and irreplaceable.

 It is critically important when dealing with people, especially in the internet world where identity theft is far more prevalent than we may realize.
 Almost all processes and procedures, both online and offline, require identity verification in a variety of situations ranging from opening a bank account to electronically completing tax documents.

 How Does the Digital Identity Verification Process Work?

-Digital identity verification involves comparing a readily available proof of identity proof (e.g., a facial biometric or an ID document) to a confirmed data set (e.g., government-issued credential, such as a passport, or a biometric stored on a user’s registered mobile phone).
+Digital identity verification works by comparing a readily available proof of identity proof (e.g., a facial biometric or an ID document) to a confirmed data set (e.g., government-issued credential, such as a passport, or a biometric stored on a user’s registered mobile phone).
 The purpose is to verify that a person is who they say they are.

 A variety of identity verification methods help verify a person’s identity, and each works in a distinct manner.
 Let’s take a look at each of these methods: